 Why does it matter?

 This research team developed a clinical tool, HEADS-ED.
-It is a validated tool based on 7 variables (Home, Education, Activities, Drugs and Alcohol, Suicidality, Emotions and Discharge resources) with each scoring between 0-2.
-A previous study noted a sensitivity of 82% and specificity of 87% for predicting the need of admission or consult (when completed by crisis intervention workers).
+It is a validated tool based on seven variables (Home, Education, Activities, Drugs and Alcohol, Suicidality, Emotions and Discharge resources), with each scoring between 0-2.
+A previous study noted a sensitivity of 82% and specificity of 87% for predicting the need for admission or consult (when completed by crisis intervention workers).

 This was a single centre effectiveness study that examines the utility and decision validity of the tool.

-It occurred over an 11-month period in a tertiary paediatric hospital.
-ED staff review 2/3 of patients with the remainder referred directly to psychiatry (‘medically cleared’ at triage).
-Of 2,704 potential participants, 1,586 met the inclusion criteria with 665 (49%) having the HEADS-ED assessment document completed.
+It occurred over 11 months in a tertiary paediatric hospital.
+ED staff review 2/3 of patients, with the remainder, referred directly to psychiatry (‘medically cleared’ at triage).
+Of 2,704 potential participants, 1,586 met the inclusion criteria, with 665 (49%) completing the HEADS-ED assessment document.

 Of this cohort, 40% received a psych consult with 15% admitted.
 The overall mean score for the HEADS-ED was 5.6 (IQ 3-7).
 A higher mean score was associated with those referred for a consult (6.91) and requiring admission (7.2).
 There was a statistically significant difference between those admitted (7.2) and discharged (5.28) (p=.0000), and those referred for consult (6.91) and those not (4.7) (p=0.000).
 The results identified that a high score for any variable (i.e. 2) was significant in predicting the need for a psych consult or admission (except the alcohol or drugs).

-In a previous paper, the authors had recommended a score of 8 (with 2 for suicide attempt) as the threshold for referral.
-In this population, 86% of participants who fulfilled this threshold were referred.
-32.5% below this threshold were also referred for consult.
+In a previous paper, the authors had recommended a score of 8 (with 2 for suicide attempts) as the threshold for referral.
+86% of participants who fulfilled this threshold were referred in this population.
+32.5% below this threshold were also referred for a consult.

-The study is single centre and there was poor percentage completion rate for the tool (<50%).
-The fact nearly a 1/3 of patients received input despite a score below the stated threshold may mean there are features of concern not picked up by the tool.
-Given the potential consequences of sending a patient home inappropriately are life altering is a prospective validation of this tool possible?
+The study is single centre, and there was a poor percentage completion rate for the tool (<50%).
+Nearly a 1/3 of patients received input even though a score below the stated threshold may mean there are features of concern not picked up by the tool.
+Given the potential consequences of sending a patient home inappropriately are life-altering, is a prospective validation of this tool possible?

-However the authors noted the referral rate of 40% is markedly less than the 90% they have seen in local units without HEADS-ED.
-A ROC curve analysis would be interesting, as would long term follow up of cases (i.e. re-attendance rates, need for psych input at later date etc)
+However, the authors noted the referral rate of 40% is markedly less than the 90% they have seen in local units without HEADS-ED.
+A ROC curve analysis would be interesting, as would long-term follow-up of cases (i.e. re-attendance rates, need for psych input at a later date etc.)

 The bottom line

-It would be a bold decision to implement the tool as a referral guide but increasing the awareness of the HEADS approach is important.
+Implementing the tool as a referral guide would be a bold decision, but increasing the awareness of the HEADS approach is essential.
 The ability of the tool to aid referral from triage, something we have tried locally without success, does seem to be an impressive attribute.